mjdamgaard/UP-Web-Project/README.md

 Last but not least, let us talk a bit about how the website intends to get its funds.

-Obviously, since the most of the contents, including the front-end and back-end source code, is supposed to come from, and be maintained by, the users, the cost of maintaining the website will be relatively low.
+Obviously, since the most of the content of the website, including the front-end and back-end source code, is supposed to come from and be maintained by the users, the cost of maintaining the website will be relatively low.
 But we will still need money to provide the servers necessary for the system, as well as for maintaining and updating the so-called developer libraries that was introduced above.

 Of course, a fallback option could always be for the website to show ads in the margins.
-But [up-web.org](https://www.up-web.org) will commit itself to not doing this.
+But [up-web.org](https://www.up-web.org) will commit itself to not do this.
 We would much rather simply keep a 'Sponsors' tab at the top, and ask the users to go to this tab once in while and send some mental appreciation towards our sponsors.
 With a large enough userbase, this will hopefully be able generate more than enough revenue to keep the site going.

-Other potential service providers of the network in the future are of course free to monetize the websites that they use however they want.
+Other potential service providers of the network in the future are of course free to monetize their websites in whichever way they want.
 But since the users can choose freely between all the service providers in principle, and be able to switch to another one whenever they like, the userbase will thus have the power to prevent "enshittification."

 Lastly, [up-web.org](https://www.up-web.org) also at some point intends to found an organization for monetizing user-contributions, not necessarily so much when it comes to the user-made source code for the site, but more so when it comes to user content such as videos and images, and all such creative content.
 Hopefully we will be able to create a good organization where such content creators can pool their IPs, and vote on what paywalls to set up for what content, in a fair, democratic way.